ITmaze/articles/Invisible Idenrity Theft.md

 Different organisations manage and publish information about their data centre in different ways.
 For example, Google has data centres all across the world, but its map shows Australia doesn’t have any, Dropbox uses three data centres in the United States, MYOB claims to use Azure and AWS services in Australia, though it has also used Azure in Singapore, Xero states that it uses AWS in the United States.
 SAASU says it uses AWS in Australia and DocuSign says it uses “two data centres in Australia”.

 All this adds up to more uncertainty, less scrutiny and even more complex interactions between your data and its ongoing security.
 Until such time that legislation actually tackles this issue, most of your “private” data is regularly at the mercy of companies that you might not even know existed, let alone had your data.

+As a small business owner, how do you achieve your own due diligence in addressing this type of data security and as a user, what steps have you taken to consider the impact of third- and fourth-party providers?

 Onno Benschop